namanrai/Rock-Paper-Scissors-1012/README.md

 ## Functional Requirements:

-    -Basic Functionality
+**Basic Functionality:**

       - Games can be played against the server or against another player.
       - One or more games can be played a session after a session ends by clicking the 'Reset Game' button.

-    -Gameplay
+ **Gameplay:**

       - Images of rock, paper and scissors will be displayed in the center of the screen.
       - User will be prompted via a message on screen to select an image.
       - The images of rock, paper and scissors can be clicked to make a selection for the game.
       - Selections will be confirmed by clicking the 'Yes' button after clicking the image.
       - The other two images will disappear after making a selection in order to prevent multiple choices.

-    -After End
+ **After End:**

       - The current session can be continued any time a game ends by clicking the 'Next Round' button.
       - Win rate for the current session will be displayed on screen when the session is ended.

-    -Landing Page
+ **Landing Page:**

       - User can start the game by clicking the "Start" button at the center.
       - The total number of games won and lost and also the total number of games played are displayed by clicking the "Scores" button on the left side.
       - The rules of the game can be viewed by clicking the 'Rules' button on the right side.